New to the BIRD?

 Banks must generate a vast amount of data to comply with statistical and supervisory reporting requirements.
 BIRD – a new initiative of the ESCB’s Statistics Committee – should help them meet this challenging task, increasing the efficiency of their reporting systems and resulting in higher quality banking data.
 Read more…

 If you are already aware of the idea, but still miss some information, check the status of the project.

-About this release (10.11.2016)
+About this release (10.02.2017)

 Regulation (EU) 2016/867 of the European Central Bank of 18 May 2016 on the collection of granular credit and credit risk data (so called AnaCredit Regulation) defines a set of reporting requirements for resident credit institutions and resident foreign branches of credit institutions.
-The present release of the BIRD documentation comprises a draft definition of the input layer and of some transformation rules to fulfill these requirements.
-The dictionary also contains the output cubes that represent a draft formal description of AnaCredit requirements.
+Regulation (EU) No 1011/2012, as amended by Regulation (EU) 2016/1384, concerns the collection of Statistics on Holdings of Securities (SHS).